 On the best teams, people are mutually supportive of one another’s professional goals.
 They achieve great heights by helping each other stretch and achieve the things that matter personally to one another.

-In your next offsite retreat, make time for people to share their professional goals.
+Tips you can use: In your next offsite retreat, make time for people to share their professional goals.
 Lead a discussion about how you can help one another find more enjoyment in the NeXus between people’s personal, professional dreams as well as the organization’s goals.